Saliency Driven Image Manipulation: Empirical Evaluation

 The ability of our approach to simultaneously reduce and increase saliency of different regions is essential in some cases, e.g. Figure~\ref{fig:enhance}, rows 1 and 4.
 In addition, it is important to note that our manipulation latches onto the internal statistics of the image and emphasizes the objects via a combination of different saliency cues, such as color, saturation and illumination.
 Examples of these complex effects are presented in Figure~\ref{fig:enhance}, rows 2, 6 and 7, respectively.

 \textbf{A new benchmark:} To perform quantitative evaluation we built a corpus of $667$ images gathered from previous papers on object enhancement and saliency \cite{bell2014trinsic,Cheng_Saliency,fried2015finding,Judd_2009,liu2010tud,mateescu2014attention} as well as images from MS COCO~\cite{lin2014microsoft}.
 Our dataset is the largest ever built and tested for this task and sets a new benchmark in this area.
-We will make our dataset, code and results publicly available.
+Our dataset, code and results are publicly available \footnote{\url{http://cgm.technion.ac.il/people/Roey/}}.

 \textbf{Enhancement evaluation:} To measure how successful a manipulated image is, we do the following.
 We take the user provided mask as the ground-truth saliency map.
 We then compute the saliency map of the manipulated image and compare it to the ground-truth.
 To provide a reliable assessment we use five different salient object detection methods: MBS~\cite{zhang2015minimum}, HSL~\cite{yan2013hierarchical}, DSR~\cite{li2013saliency}, PCA~\cite{margolin2013makes} and MDP\cite{LiYu15}, each based on different principles (patch based, CNN, geodesic distance etc.).
 The computed saliency maps are compared to the ground-truth using two commonly-used metrics for saliency evaluation: (i) Pearson’s-Correlation-Coefficient (CC) which was recommended by~\cite{bylinskii2016different} as the best option for assessing saliency maps, and, (ii) Weighted F-beta (WFB)~\cite{margolin2014evaluate} which was shown to be a preferred choice for evaluation of foreground maps.